GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ## Dynamic rules

-To add or remove rules dynamically, extensions can use the [updateDynamicRules][12] API method.
+To add or remove rules dynamically, use the [updateDynamicRules][12] API method.

 - The number of dynamic rules that an an extension can add is bounded by the [MAX_NUMBER_OF_DYNAMIC_RULES][13] constant.